jcazevedo/jcazevedo.net/_drafts/leetcode-1937-maximum-number-of-points-with-cost.md

 ## Brute Force

-A possible brute force solution involves checking every possible combination of selections for each row.
+A potential brute force solution involves checking every possible combination of selections for each row.
 Since we have $$N$$ options per row and $$M$$ rows, a brute force approach would lead to a time complexity of $$\mathcal{O}(N^M)$$.
 Even though it is not a practical approach given the problem constraints, let's